ravindermishra00001-blip/G-OPD/README.md

 # G-OPD
-Official repository for the paper "Learning beyond Teacher: Generalized On-Policy Distillation with Extrapolated Rewards"
+Official repository for the paper "Learning beyond Teacher: Generalized On-Policy Distillation with Reward Extrapolation"